 Superwash wool: also wet blocks well, but can grow lengthwise when wet.
 Pin to dimensions rather than air-drying unpinned.
 If you need to measure your gauge, block the swatch the same way you’ll block the project.

 Alpaca: stretches when wet and doesn’t bounce back like wool.
 Pin conservatively.
+A pure alpaca sweater pinned too aggressively can grow far beyond the intended measurements and may not recover.

 Silk: wet or spray blocks well, doesn’t tolerate high heat.
 Keep water lukewarm.